shobaseprg/fleamarket-app_team-a/README.md

 -has_many :item_images, dependent: :destroy
 -has_many :goods
 -has_many :comments
--belong_to :buyer, class_name: “User”
+-belongs_to :buyer, class_name: “User”
--belong_to :saller, class_name: “User”
+-belongs_to :saller, class_name: “User”
--belong_to :brand
+-belongs_to :brand
--belong_to :category
+-belongs_to :category
 -has_many :users_transacts, dependent: :destroy
 -has_one :to_do, dependent: :destroy
 -has_one :shipping, dependent: :destroy